jarelllama/Blocklist-Checker/README.md

 ### Percentage of usable compressed domains

-Percentage of potential domains that can be used in a DNS blocklist.
+An estimate of the percentage of potential domains that can be used in a DNS blocklist.

 `domains usable = compressed entries - dead domains - invalid entries`